funkypenguin/docker-sabnzbd/README.md

-A fork of linuxserver/sabnzbd to include the mp4_automator package.
+A fork of [linuxserver/sabnzbd](https://github.com/linuxserver/docker-sabnzbd) to include the mp4_automator package.

-Updated 30 May 2017 for Radarr support in mp4_automator.
-See (here)[https://www.funkypenguin.co.nz/note/docker-container-for-sabnzbd-with-sickbeard-mp4-automater-released/] for details
+__Update__ : 30 May 2017 : for Radarr support in mp4_automator.
+See [here](https://www.funkypenguin.co.nz/note/docker-container-for-sabnzbd-with-sickbeard-mp4-automater-released/) for details

 ---

 [linuxserverurl]: https://linuxserver.io